Hello Doctor: Overview

-The DD Odia Health Show embarks upon creating an interface between the remote viewers with the experts in medicine & public health.
+The DD Odia Health Show embarks upon creating an interface between the remote viewers and the experts in medicine & public health.
 This show presents complex physiological and anatomical processes in simple and comprehensive audio-visual graphical presentations.
-During showtime many public health messages are aired corresponding to the topic in the interest of viewers.
-With its growing popularity, this show is getting 7 to 8 telephonic questions from viewers per episode on an average.
-Post-telecast feedback of the show continues to maintain its status among the top health shows of Odisha Television.
+During showtime many public health messages are aired that corresponded to the topic in the interest of viewers.
+With its growing popularity, this show is getting 7 to 8 telephonic questions from viewers per episode on average.
+Post-telecast feedback on the show continues to maintain its status among the top health shows on Odisha Television.